 Cornish Harbour, Mousehole 1951

 Lithograph on wove paper 328 × 407 (image), 449 × 569 (sheet).
 Signed and numbered in pencil from the edition of 60.
 Published by the Artist’s International Association for the Festival of Britain Exhibition in 1951.
 Excellent condition, framed to museum standards in a hidden-mitre, distressed gunmetal-effect wood frame.
 This is my and most others favourite William Scott print.
 Important, hard to come by and rare to find in such fabulous condition – no fading, the colours are as fresh as they were 75 years ago.
-The image is a perfect example of Scott’s evolution from Neo-Romantic to abstract, kick-started by his association with the St Ives School after the war.
+The image is a perfect example of Scott’s evolution from Neo-Romantic to abstract, kick-started by his association with the St Ives artists during that seminal post-war period in Modern British art.
 I absolutely love it!
 Reference: Archeus 5.
 Collections: Arts Council, Government Art Collection; Museum of New Zealand.
 Provenance: with The Fine Art Society, exhibited 1992

 £7,500